Daniel O'Day (banker): Early life

 O'Day was born on February 6, 1844, in County Clare, Ireland, the son of Michael and Mary O'Day.
-His father brought the family to American in 1845, settling on a farm in Cattaraugus County, New York, where he grew up and received his education.
+His father brought the family to America in 1845, settling on a farm in Cattaraugus County, New York, where he grew up and received his education.

 Career

 He attended the public schools in Buffalo before beginning his business career in the freight yards there.
 After four years in Buffalo, he went to the oil regions of Pennsylvania, then in its infancy.
 In 1870, he became custodian of Bostwick & Tilford, which was involved in the Southern Improvement Company.
 He was one of five original men who organized the Standard Oil Company.
 In 1873, O'Day began constructing pipelines of his own, of which the first was the American Transfer Line which ran from Emlenton to the producing fields of Clarion County.
 These consolidated into the United Pipe Lines System which became the National Transit Company, of which he was an executive until his death when he was serving as vice president.
 He was also instrumental in the construction of the first pipe lines from the oil fields into New York City.
 In 1884, he became one of the organizers and president of the Northwestern Ohio Natural Gas Company, capitalized at $6,000,000.
 O'Day retired from active participation in Standard Oil's affairs during 1905 and his place was largely taken by his son, Daniel Jr.

-He served as president of the People's Bank of Buffalo and was a director of the Atlantic Coast Realty Co., the Buffalo General Electric Co., the Buffalo Natural Gas Co., the Seaboard National Bank of New York, the Brooklyn Dock and Terminal Co., the Buffalo, Thousand Islands and Portland Railraod Co., the Cataract Power and Conduit Co., the Colonial Safe Deposit Co., and the Colonial Trust Co. of New York.
+He served as president of the People's Bank of Buffalo and was a director of the Atlantic Coast Realty Co., the Buffalo General Electric Co., the Buffalo Natural Gas Co., the Seaboard National Bank of New York, the Brooklyn Dock and Terminal Co., the Buffalo, Thousand Islands and Portland Railroad Co., the Cataract Power and Conduit Co., the Colonial Safe Deposit Co., and the Colonial Trust Co. of New York.

 Philanthropy

-O'Day donated $10,000 towards the $30,000 construction cost of St. Mary's, a Roman Catholic Church in Deal, New Jersey, near his country estate.
+O'Day donated $10,000 towards the $30,000 construction cost of St. Mary's, a Roman Catholic church in Deal, New Jersey, near his country estate.